temilolu/UI-boilerplate/README.md

 # UI-boilerplate
-Frontend design project using sass
+Frontend design project using sass, bootstap and jquery